-- 1. Individual capacity development includes interventions that create and improve knowledge, skills and attitudes through training and workshops; on-the job professional development and continuing education; and mentoring, study tours and networking.
-Individual capacity development at both the national and the community levels is necessary for the successful implementation of on-theground interventions for sustainable land and forest management.
+- 1. Individual capacity development includes interventions that create and improve knowledge, skills and attitudes through trainings and workshops; on-the job professional development and continuing education; and/or mentoring, study tours and networking.
+Individual capacity development at national and community level is necessary for successful implementation of on-the-ground interventions for sustainable land and forest management.
 Strengthened individual capacities also determine an institution's capacity to perform certain functions. - 2.
 Institutional capacity development includes interventions that create and improve missions and mandates; culture, structure and competencies; planning and quality management processes; human resources; effective management and allocation of financial resources; information resources and material conditions.
 Strengthened institutional capacity is also a way to develop individual and systemic capacity.
 Institutions with strengthened individual capacity will be able to develop good policies, regulations and economic incentives which enable implementation of interventions on the ground. - 3.
 Systemic capacity development includes interventions that create and improve enabling environment including policies, regulations and economic incentives to support individual and institutional capacity building.